-If a teacher has requested a draft for a student and the student does not produce a draft Parents/carers are notified about non-submission of drafts
+If a teacher has requested a draft for a student and the student does not produce a draft parents/carers are notified about non-submission of checkpoints or drafts

 - 1. Teacher and Curriculum Leader completes Academic Support Notice - 2.
-Teacher contacts parent or carer - 3.
-Academic Support Notice returned to Assistant Principal Curriculum - 4.
-Assistant Principal Curriculum records evidence in Sentral - 5.
+Teacher may contact parent or carer - 3.
+Academic Support Notice sent to Curriculum Support Officer - 4.
+Letter sent to parents/cares via Sentral about Academic Support - 5.
 Student attends Academic Support to complete the draft/checkpoint for teacher - 6.
 Academic Support can either be held by - a.
 Teacher arranged with parent and student (as outlined on the form) - b.
 Curriculum Leader (as arranged with their staff) - c.
 Assistant Principal Curriculum & Curriculum Leaders Thursday 3.15 4.15pm (library Seminar room).
 Teachers who have students on academic support are requested to attend at the start of the session to assist students.